swedenconnect/technical-framework/03 - Registry for Identifiers.md

 assigning a new identifier.

-**Note**: The OID 1.2.752.201 was assigned to the Swedish E-identification Board, but this organisation has been overtaken by the Swedish Agency for Digital Government (DIGG) who now uses this OID arc for the Sweden Connect Technical Framework.
+**Note**: The OID 1.2.752.201 was assigned to the Swedish E-identification Board, but this organisation has been overtaken by the Swedish Agency for Digital Government (Digg) who now uses this OID arc for the Sweden Connect Framework.

 <a name="assigned-identifiers"></a>
 ## 3. Assigned Identifiers